viluon/ni-kop/2-heuristic-knapsack/lit/main.md

 # algorithm/n/estimates.json file, where n is the size of the input.
 # The mean is in the estimate.mean.point_estimate field.

-# TODO: keep this stored in a better place (duplicities between here and
+# TODO: keep this in a better place (duplicities between here and bench.rs)
-# bench.rs)
 algs = [ "bb"
        , "dpc"
        , "dpw"